 How to Request an Environmental Review

-Requests for information should be submitted on letterhead, and should include a full description of the proposed project or scope of work and a copy of a map, preferably a U.S.G.S. topographic map, delineating the boundaries of the area of interest.
 In order to recover the costs of reviewing your project, you will be charged $35 per hour (one-hour minimum).
-In your letter, please state that you are aware of our cost recovery process.
+In your letter, please state that you are aware of our cost recovery process and provide an email address where the review should be submitted.*

 All Environmental Review or other information requests should be addressed to: